Muhvmd8/Online-Library-System-Using-OOP/README.md

 ### Used Princeples In Project:
   1- Enacapsulation
   2- Abstraction
+  3- Inheritance
-  3- treating with files
+  4- treating with files
-  4- single responsiblity
+  5- single responsiblity